-These are places where freelance writers have profiles, to connect with people looking for freelancer writers.
+These are places where freelance writers have profiles, to connect with people looking for freelance writers.
 Very few of these marketplaces are designed around ghostwriting specifically, and very few vet their ghostwriters, though many do have different ways of displaying social proof (reviews, etc).

 Reedsy: This is the best freelancer marketplace that I know of for books.
 Their selection of ghostwriters is high quality and is getting larger.
 Helpfully, they also have a systematic process for finding ghostwriters, getting bids, and working with them, so their platform itself helps to solve quite a few of the ghostwriting issues outlined above.
 If I were looking for a ghostwriter, I would probably start here.

-MediaBistro: A well known freelance platform that attracts a lot of high quality writers.
+MediaBistro: A well-known freelance platform that attracts a lot of high-quality writers.
 You’ll have to put in work, but you can find good people here.

 American Association of Ghostwriters: I have no experience dealing with them, but I know one writer who gets leads from them and has nice things to say.
 I looked at their stable of ghostwriters, and they seem pretty solid.

 Freelance Writer Search: This is a lot like the AAG, in that it sends queries to ghostwriters.
 I have no used it, but it was also recommended by a writer.